jreisinger/docs/data/notes/prog/philosophy.md

 # Kernighan, Pike: The Practice of Programming (1999)

-Code should be clear and simple—straightforward logic, natural expression, conventional language use, meaningful names, neat formatting, helpful comments—and it should avoid clever tricks and unusual constructions. -- Kernighan, Pike
+Code should be clear and simple—straightforward logic, natural expression, conventional language use, meaningful names, neat formatting, helpful comments—and it should avoid clever tricks and unusual constructions.

 It is not possible to create a perfect program the first time.
 The insight necessary to find the right solution comes only with a combination of thought and experience; pure introspection will not produce a good system, nor will pure hacking.
 Reactions from users count heavily here; a **cycle** of prototyping, experiment, user feedback, and further refinement is most effective.